Table of Contents

 Whichever figure we use for the total amount of gold, either way the total value of the gold is a lot!

 But not as much as all the debt in the world currently.
-Bloomberg recently reported global debt as $281 Trillion:
+S&P reports that as of June 2022 global debt is estimated to be $300 Trillion:

 Below is a chart showing how low the value of all the gold is compared to global debt levels.